ihcsim/linkerd2-tilt/README.md

 This repository contains the Tiltfile to run [Tilt](https://tilt.dev/) with the [Linkerd 2](https://linkerd.io/) control plane.

 ## Objectives
-The goal of this project is to find a tool that improves the efficiency of local development of the Linkerd2 control plane.
+The goal of this project is to find a tool that improves the efficiency of the development of the Linkerd2 control plane.

 Specifically, the tool will enable:
 * Easy development experience with fast feedback loop